StewMacLean/Bonjour/README.md

 # Bonjour - *C'est si bon!*

-Pharo Smalltalk implementation of Bonjour/Zeroconf/mDNS service discovery for MacOS.
+A Pharo Smalltalk implementation of Bonjour/Zeroconf/mDNS service discovery for MacOS.

-(Tested on Pharo 10 and Mac M1/Monterey).
+Note that it has only been tested on Pharo 10 and Mac M1/Monterey.
+Your luck with other versions may vary.

 The DNS Service Discovery API helps you to perform three main tasks:
-	Registering a service
+1. Registering a service
-	Browsing for services
+2. Browsing for services
-	Resolving service names to host names
+3. Resolving service names to host names

-The Pharo Smalltalk Bonjour has two concrete implementations:
+Pharo Smalltalk Bonjour has two concrete implementations:
 1. Using the dns-sd command line utility
 2. Using a FFI interface to the dnssd dynamic library